convisoappsec/conviso-docs/docs/general/projects_management.md

 </div>

+On the screen, you will find information about the vulnerabilities identified in this specific project based on their status:

+**Unpublished**: indicates that the vulnerability was identified by a security analyst and has not yet been published by the project analysis.

+**Identified**: indicates that the vulnerability has been identified and recorded in the vulnerability management system.

+**Risk Accepted**: indicates that the security team has evaluated the vulnerability and decided that the risk is acceptable.

+**In progress**: indicates that the responsible team is actively working on fixing the vulnerability.

+**Fix refused**: indicates that the security team refused to fix the vulnerability.

+**Fix accepted**: indicates that the security team accepted the fix proposed by the development team.

+This menu presents some sections that help to understand the situation and progression of the project, but may differ depending on the type of product or service contracted.

-### History
+### Timeline

-Follow the entire timeline through the project history.
-The **History** contains the entire record of each action taken on the project:
+Track the entire timeline through the project's "Timeline."
+The history contains a complete record of each action taken on the project.

 <div style={{textAlign: 'center'}}>